Setting Up Your Cluster

 1. Import an AMI

-List available images and import one matching your architecture:
+List the bundled images and import one matching your architecture:

 spx admin images list